kuu12/less-router/README.md

     ...
 ```

-Now the OrderRoute component won't be remounting.
-But usually we make requests in componentDidMount, to invoked componentDidMount again, we should clear cache before entering a route.
+Now the `OrderRoute` component won't be remounting.
+But usually we make requests in `componentDidMount`, to invoked `componentDidMount` again, we should `clearCache` before entering a route.
 ```javascript
 /****************************  app.js  ******************************/
   render() {